JanaScalCourses/design-patterns/Structural/Decorator/README.md

 ![example](example.png)
 *Font: Dive into Design Patterns*

+By definition, a Decorator needs a concrete component that will always be called.
+In this example that component is the Notifier (sends email), so the client will always receive a email.
+Although it seems strange that the customer is unable to disable its email, this can be a domain decision, so this example remains accurate.

 # Run the example

 This project was build using [Maven](http://maven.apache.org/), and to run it you need to get Maven via apt-get install